PigeonProtocolConsortium/pigeon-spec/dev_docs.md

 FILE.YPF11E5N9JFVB6KB1N1WDVVT9DXMCHE0XJWBZHT2CQ29S5SEPCSG
 ```

-If you exported a bundle that references these files, the directory structure of the bundle will look like this on the local filesystem:
+~~If you exported a bundle that references these files, the directory structure of the bundle will look like this on the local filesystem:~~

 ```
+!!!DEPRECATED!!!
+!!!DO NOT USE!!!
 ├── messages.pgn <= Explained in previous section.
 ├── 622PRNJ
 │   └── 7C0S05X